liparetejas/dynamic-programming/README.md

 # dynamic-programming
-Followed Aditya Verma's dynamic programming series.
+Following Tech Dose's dynamic programming series.
 As of now codes are in C++ only.